xxnxjah/An-Image-Classifier-with-Transfer-Learning/README.md

 ### 3. Run the notebook

-Open `Image_Classifier.ipynb` in Jupyter Notebook or VS Code and run all cells.
+Open `Transfer_Learning_ResNet18_Image_Classification.ipynb` in Jupyter Notebook or VS Code and run all cells.

 ## References